eranco74/enhancements/enhancements/single-node-production-edge-cluster-profile.md

 Although the environment is assumed to have significant resources, it is important to dedicate most of them to end-user workloads, rather than cluster control plane or monitoring.
-Therefore, the cluster profile will configure telemetry and logging to forward data, instead of collecting it locally.
+Therefore, the cluster profile will configure the logging and monitoring components with efficient configuration for single node use case:
+* Reducing the number of replicas
+* Cutting retention in half reduces disk in half
+* Doubling the scrape interval reduces CPU in half

 Edge deployments are typically part of a large fleet that is managed automatically rather than one at a time.
 Therefore the console will